 About the CONCEPT series

 The CONCEPT series is a modern-day salon that shares innovative contemporary dance with an intimate vibe.
-This is the first time the CONCEPT series has turned to a digital format, creating a platform for artists working with dance for camera.
-As always, the series strives to provide choreographers freedom outside the usual confines and rules of production.
+After 14 years of live performances at San Francisco venues, this is the second time the series will be presented in a digital format, creating a platform for artists working with dances for camera.

 We curate the series by artist, not by piece, to allow choreographers the flexibility to share whatever they’re working on at any point along the creative process.
-An artist may decide to experiment with something totally new.
-Or they may dive deeper into work they’ve been developing for years.
-What’s important to us as curators, is to offer a low-risk platform for testing out ideas in front of a live audience.
-Over its 13-year history, the CONCEPT series has helped shape the trajectory of countless new works.
+What’s important to us as curators is to offer a low-risk platform for testing out ideas in front of a live audience.
+Since 2007, the CONCEPT series has presented over 125 artists and helped shape the trajectory of countless new works.

 Voted Best Way to Sample SF’s Contemporary Dance Scene in SF Weekly, one reviewer wrote “Dance aficionados and newbies find plenty to like in this semi-regular series […] You pay what you can to enter.
 There’s food.
 And the work is really good.”
 We couldn’t have said it better ourselves.